-“Kydee that’s not a lot of money at all” she said
+Mom: Kydee that’s not a lot of money at all

-“But mom its more than what I am making now”
+Me: But mom its more than what I am making now

-“Well, hold off and see what else may come your way “
+Mom: Well, hold off and see what else may come your way

-I held off, and literally a few days later my mother’s friend told me of a position at her job.
+I held off, and literally, a few days later my mother’s friend told me of a position at her job.
 The job was for a financial software firm on Wall Street (well technically Fulton Street but you get my drift).
 My starting salary was way more than what Catholic Charities offered me (way more) and I would finally be able to prove myself in a corporate setting.
 My first year at this firm was rough, but I made it through.
 Now I’ve been here for 3-years, just scored one of the biggest raises of my life and I have the trust of my CEO which is most important.
 One day when we were working late he told me “Kydee you are going to be super successful.”
 I was so excited because I finally had his stamp of approval.
 Being able to come into Corporate America completely ignorant to how the financial world works and finally having a grasp on it is one of the best feelings ever.
 The school of life definitely taught me more than any degree could have but I still think a degree is so valuable.
 I would’ve never been able to walk through the doors of my company if I wasn’t a graduate from such a prominent institution like Penn State University.

-4-years later I am reflecting.
+Four years later I am reflecting.
 Quite frankly, that strong feeling of uncertainty, when it feels like all odds are against you is scary.
 You have this “profound” degree and can’t land a job in your dream career.
-Life is moving fast, people are going to work and you are left as a spectator, thinking to yourself if only I could get a chance, I would be the best darn worker that company has ever seen.
+Life is moving fast, people are going to work and you are left as a spectator, thinking to yourself if only I could get a chance, I would be the best darn worker that the company has ever seen.
 Thankfully, someone gave me a chance and I worked hard.
-Recent graduate life is filled with uncertainty, and this is the best time to build faith in God because he will take your life to heights you have never dreamed it could be.
+Recent graduate life is filled with uncertainty, and this is the best time to build faith in God because he will take your life to heights you have never dreamed.
 Sometimes, I want to go back to school for a higher degree but that strong feeling of uncertainty haunts me.
-School is an investment, and we have to make sure we are hearing our voice and drowning out the voices of family and friends who tell us what they think we should do.
+School is an investment, and we have to make sure we are hearing our voices and drowning out the voices of family and friends who tell us what they think we should do.
 We also have to make sure what we are going to school for is something we are passionate about because you will want to work twice as hard at becoming successful.